MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/uae-vat-setup-reporting.md

 Registered businesses and traders will charge VAT to all their customers at the current rate, and they will incur VAT on goods and services that they buy from suppliers.
 The difference between these sums is reclaimed or paid to the government.
 Federal Decree Law No. (8) of 2017 on Value Added Tax outlines the tax scope, rate, responsibility for tax, and supply of goods and services in all cases, including supply in special cases, supply of more than one component, supply via agent, supply by government entities, and cases of deemed supply.
 For more detailed information about VAT regulations, see the [Federal Tax Authorities of United Arab Emirates website](https://government.ae/information-and-services/finance-and-investment/taxation/valueaddedtaxvat).

-Microsoft Dynamics 365 for Finance and Operations is accredited and certified with the UAE Federal Tax Authorities (FTA) as a tax accounting software provider.
+Dynamics 365 Finance is accredited and certified with the UAE Federal Tax Authorities (FTA) as a tax accounting software provider.

 ## Overview